The First Things I Do When Loading a New Football Manager Save

 You’ll be able to set how often scouting meetings shall happen during and outside transfer window, and for how long the scouts shall spend time to increase the knowledge of the players by clicking specific action buttons.

-By clicking the advanced option you’ll be able to select and deselect which news items you’d like to receive to your inbox, which shall be forwarded directly to the scouting meeting and what type of notifications that will be valuable for you.
+By clicking the advanced option you’ll be able to select and deselect which news items you’d like to receive to your inbox, which shall be forwarded directly to the scouting meeting and what type of notifications will be valuable for you.

 Setting up Backroom Advices